 G0.
+Please provide the URL of your institution's net price calculator:

+Provide 2014-2015 academic year costs of attendance for the following categories that are applicable to your institution.

+X Check here if your institution's 2014-2015 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2014-2015 academic year costs of attendance will be available: July 2014

+G1.
+Undergraduate full-time tuition, required fees, room and board

+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2014-2015 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
+Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
+Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
+Do not include optional fees (e.g., parking, laboratory use).

+FIRST-YEAR UNDERGRADUATES

+PRIVATE INSTITUTION

+Tuition:

+PUBLIC INSTITUTION

+Tuition:

+In-district:

+7,518 7,518

+In-state (out-of-district):

+19,816 19,816

+Out-of-state:

+NONRESIDENT ALIEN:

+Tuition:

+REQUIRED FEES: 2,866 2,866

+ROOM AND BOARD: 10,562 10,562

+(on-campus)

+ROOM ONLY: 6,376 6,376

+(on-campus)

+BOARD ONLY: 4,186 4,186

+(on-campus meal plan)

-Pl ease provide the URL of your ins stitution's net price calculato r: Provide institut e 2012-2013 academic year costs o ion. of attendance for the following ng categories that are applicable e to your app Check here if your institution's 2012-2013 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2012-2013 academic year costs of attendance will be available:July 2012 Lis aca cos usu boa cha the typical tuition, required fees, a demic year (30 semester hours or 4 t by number of credits).
-A full acade ally equated to two semesters, two ard is defined as double occupancy arges that all full-time students must include optional fees (e.g., parking and room and board for a full-to 5 quarter hours for institutions temic year refers to the period of trimesters, three quarters, or the and 19 meals per week or the repay that are not included in the ime undergraduate student for the that derive annual tuition by mul of time generally extending from the period covered by a four-one-formaximum meal plan.
-Required for tiplying credit hour September to June; our plan.
-Room and ees include only FIRST-YEAR UNDERGRADUATES 7 PRIVATE INSTITUTION Tuition: PUBLIC INSTITUTION Tuition: In-district: In-state (out-of-district): 7,085 7,085 Out-of-state: 18,146 18,146 NONRESIDENT ALIEN: Tuition: REQUIRED FEES: 2,679 2,679 ROOM AND BOARD: (on-campus) 10,142 10,142 ROOM ONLY: (on-campus) 6,126 6,126 BOARD ONLY: (on-campus meal plan) 4,016 4,016 f Comprehensive tuition and room an ees): nnot provide separate tuition and room and board (Other: Orientation Fee/First Time S tudents- \$125.00 G2.
-Nu mber of credits per term a studer nt can take for the stated full -time tuitionminimu mmaximum G3.
-Do tuition and fees vary by year of s study (e.g., sophomore, junio r, senior)? □ No G4.
-Do tuition and fees vary by undergr aduate instructional program n?
-No If vec v what nercentage of full-time unde roraduates nav more than th ne tuition and fees renorted in C 219
+(on-campus meal plan) · · Comprehensive tuition and room an fees): d board fee (if your college canr ot provide separate tuition n and room and board Other: Orientation Fee/ First-Time Student Fee- \$125.00 G2.
+Number of credits per term a stude nt can take for the stated full-ti me tuition 12 mi nimummaximum G3.
+Do tuition and fees vary by year of s study (e.g., sophomore, junior, senior)?
+Yes X No G4.
+Do tuition and fees vary by undergr aduate instructional program Y Yes X No If yes, what percentage of full-time unde ergraduates pay more than the tuition and fees reporte d in G1?